keepthrifty/keepthrifty.github.io/about.md

 With the amazing support of other bloggers and resources out there, the Keep Thrifty message has made it's way to people all over the world.
 In particular,

-I've been blessed to have articles from the Keep Thrifty blog featured on [Rockstar Finance](http://www.rockstarfinance.com){: target="_blank"} four times.
+I've been blessed to have articles from the Keep Thrifty blog featured on [Rockstar Finance](http://www.rockstarfinance.com){: target="_blank"} several times.
 Here are the "Rockstar Posts":

 {% include post-list-rockstar.html %}

 Beyond this, I've also been featured on a number of great sites:

+* Budgets Are Sexy - [Are You Retirement Free?](http://www.budgetsaresexy.com/2017/03/retirement-freedom-calculator/){: target="_blank"}
 * Lifehacker - [Find Out How Many Days of Retirement Your Contributions Can Buy With This Tool](http://lifehacker.com/find-out-how-many-days-of-retirement-your-contributions-1788228175){: target="_blank"}
 * The Penny Hoarder - [Why This Woman Doesn’t Regret Selling Her Engagement Ring](http://www.thepennyhoarder.com/would-you-sell-your-engagement-ring-to-make-extra-money/){: target="_blank"}
 * The Financial Diet - [The 7 Personal Finance Articles We Loved This Week](http://thefinancialdiet.com/7-personal-finance-articles-loved-week-3/){: target="_blank"}